-For our 3rd year in a row, we’re pleased to organize a series of special tours for Local Foods Week, (August 11th-19th, 2012).
+For the 4th year in a row, we’re pleased to organize a series of special tours for Local Foods Week, (August 10th-18th, 2013).
 As board members of Slow Food Columbus, local sourcing and farm to table dining are close to our hearts and we love to show off restaurants and food businesses that emphasize local and seasonal sourcing.

 - Brothers Drake Meadery are passionate about local sourcing and also local selling.
 They don’t distribute their product outside Columbus.
 We will be visiting their production space and tasting room and sampling some of the meads made with local ingredients such as pawpaw and spicebush berries.
 If the word mead makes you think of renaissance fairs prepare to have your preconceptions blown away by this 21st century operation.

 On this tour we’ll graze at all of these establishments in one evening, meet the chefs and owners, and learn more about the challenges and rewards of local sourcing.
-The tour starts at 6pm and will run during Local Foods Week August 10th-19th 2013 and tickets cost $65 with a portion of the proceeds benefiting Local Matters.
+The tour starts at 6pm and will run for three days during Local Foods Week August 10th-18th 2013 and tickets cost $60 with a portion of the proceeds benefiting Local Matters.

 There will also be a yummy take home treat from AJ at Sassafras Bakery.
 AJ’s baked goods are all made from scratch, with local ingredients where possible – milk, honey, peanut butter, seasonal fruit and even her home-grown herbs.
-You can find her at Worthington Farmers market and online, but we hope she will have a more permanent home soon.
+You can find her at Worthington Farmers market and online, but her new Worthington storefront will be open soon.

 This is a van based tour so space is limited.
 Tickets must be booked in advance and can be purchased here.
 Coupons or gift certificates may not be used for this special event tour.